z26zheng/azure-documentdb-odata-sql/README.md

 Converts [OData V4](http://docs.oasis-open.org/odata/odata/v4.0/odata-v4.0-part1-protocol.html) queries to [DocumentDB SQL](https://azure.microsoft.com/en-us/documentation/articles/documentdb-sql-query/) queries.

+## Release Notes
+* 2.0.23 Added support for collection condition based on id
+* 2.0.21 Added support for collections at deeper levels
+* 2.0.19 Added support for SELECT VALUE c
+* 2.0.18 Added support for JOIN for entity with Id
+* 2.0.16 Added support for JOIN
+* 2.0.4 Added support for ARRAY_CONTAINS
+* 2.0.3 Added support for DateTimeOffset
+* 2.0.2 Added support for functions: length(), indexof(), substring(), trim(), concat()
+* 2.0.1 Added support for functions: contains(), startswith(), endswith(), toupper() and tolower()
+* 2.0.0 Breaking changes: Simplified usage with newly introuduced class ODataToSqlTranslator
+* 1.0.0 Initial release

 ## Summary

 This package supports most of the intersectional functionalities provided by OData V4 and DocumentDB SQL.
 For example, if you have a class looks like: